-We checked dental care records to confirm what was described to us and found that the records were complete, clear and contained sufficient detail about each patient's dental treatment.
-The dental care records adhered to current guidance.
-We saw patients' signed treatment plans containing details of treatment and associated costs.
-Patients confirmed in CQC comment cards that dentists were clear about treatment needs and options, and treatment plans were informative
+We checked dental care records to confirm what was described to us and found that the records were complete. clear and contained sufficient detail about each patient's dental treatment.
+We saw patients' signed treatment plans containing details of treatment and associated costs, where appropriate.
+Patients confirmed in CQC comment cards that dentists were clear about treatment options.